iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #### Model choice

-There is no clear effect of either BDM or physical model choice on the resulting connectivity metrics (see Supplementary Materials).
+There is no clear effect of either BDM or physical model choice on the resulting connectivity metrics (see Supplementary Materials S1).
 For example for the BDMs, the Connectivity Modelling System (CMS) had consistent reported values of self-recruitment between studies, but variable settlement success.
 Studies using HYCOM and POM had the largest ranges amongst the metrics.
 ROMS and HANSOM had the least variation of metrics for the common hydrodynamic models.

 ### Model resolution